 A scheme to deliver four self-contained singe person bungalows is being delivered directly by the Council.
 The homes will be offered to single people rough sleeping or at risk of rough sleeping for a period of up to two years.
-A bid has been made to the Rough Sleeping Accommodation Programme for capital and revenue grant funding towards the scheme.
+A successful bid was been made to the Rough Sleeping Accommodation Programme for capital and revenue grant funding towards the scheme.
 The scheme is under construction and due to complete summer 2022.

 Clients will be offered accommodation for up to two years.
-Support will be provided by the Housing Support Coordinator and Accommodation Officer.
-Clients will be supported with all aspects of managing their tenancies and the development of life skills.
+Support will be provided to clients with all aspects of managing their tenancies and the development of life skills.
 Our support workers will engage with statutory agencies as appropriate, support clients with basics such as setting up bank accounts, applying for benefits, managing budgets, arranging appointments with services statutory and non-statutory agencies, taking part in volunteering opportunities and getting into employment.
 All clients will agree a housing pathway so they can transition to more independent living.